Audi A3 Sportback hatchback review

 "The striking Audi A3 Sportback now has the technology it needs to compete with rivals"

 - Some rivals are more fun

 - Average warranty

 The interior is similarly radical, with analogue dials replaced by a standard Virtual Cockpit instrument display and every A3 coming with a 10.1-inch infotainment screen.
 Rather than sitting atop the dash, this is now integrated into the centre console, and the driver has a more cocoon-like seating position than before.
-Quality is excellent, even in versions using upholstery manufactured from recycled plastic bottles, and technology feels two generations ahead of the outgoing model.
+Quality is excellent, even in versions using upholstery manufactured from recycled plastic bottles, although it’s a little conservative compared to rivals such as the DS4.
+The latest A3’s technology feels two generations ahead of the previous model.

 A small increase in width and length means passengers should find there's a little more room to stretch out, but boot space is exactly the same at 380 litres, matching most competitors.